Guest post by Drs. Priya Davidar & Jean-Philippe Puyravaud, Sigur Nature Trust

 Some colleagues at the Denver Museum of Nature & Science have started a series featuring conversations by female scientists called Skirts in Science.
 The goal is to make women in science more visible to students, especially young women and girls.

 I had a lot of fun in this chat with Sarah Benson-Amram, now faculty at the University of Wyoming.
 Here is a brief window into our work:

 Many thanks to Paula Cushing, Kimberly Evans, and Marta Lindsay for inviting us to be part of this great series.
 Check out their channel here.

 Part 2 will have a discussion of how we came to do what we do.
 Stay tuned!

 Two tusked bulls fighting.
 Photo by Karpagam Chelliah.

 Bull Asian elephants come in two forms: tusk, and tuskless (this is termed dimorphism).
 It’s long been thought that tusks must confer an advantage in competitions between males for dominance and mating rights.
-However a recent study by Karpagam Chelliah and … Continue reading
+However a recent study by Karpagam Chelliah and Raman Sukumar of elephants at Kaziranga National Park, India, puts a wrinkle on this common story.
+Continue reading